 Lufthansa First Class Via Avianca LifeMiles

-We’ll try to avoid turning this into a love letter but let’s just review what the experience includes.
+Not trying to turn this into a love letter, it’s hard not to get lost and excited reviewing what the experience includes.
 We’ll start with the lounge/on the ground:

 - First Class Terminal (FCT) access — when a lounge just isn’t enough